-Attorneys representing seven Detroit school children filed a 133- page class action complaint in September, 2016 in the U.S. District Court for the Eastern District of Michigan, alleging that the state of Michigan has disinvested in education in Detroit to such an extent that children lack fundamental access to literacy.
-Gary B. v.
-Snynder.
-The plaintiffs claim that “Achievement data reveal that in Plaintiffs’ schools, illiteracy is the norm.
+Attorneys representing seven Detroit school children filed a 133- page class action complaint in September, 2016 in the U.S. District Court for the Eastern District of Michigan, alleging that the state of Michigan has disinvested in education in Detroit to such an extent that children lack fundamental access to literacy (Gary B. v.
+Snyder).
+The plaintiffs claimed that “Achievement data reveal that in Plaintiffs’ schools, illiteracy is the norm.
 The proficiency rates in Plaintiffs’ schools hover near zero in nearly all subject areas.”

 The complaint cites numerous studies that document the importance of learning literacy early in a child’s schooling career in order to succeed in school and in later life.
-It also alleges that the Detroit schools pervasively fail to provide Detroit’s students, almost all of whom are low income students of color, a reasonable opportunity to learn basic literacy skills:
+It also alleged that the Detroit schools pervasively fail to provide Detroit’s students, almost all of whom are low income students of color, a reasonable opportunity to learn basic literacy skills.